 The Authority is a single enterprise fund even though it provides various utility services.
 The Comprehensive Annual Financial Report is presented in five sections: Introductory, Financial, Statistical, Single Audit and General Comments and Recommendations.
 The Introductory section includes a letter of transmittal, the Authority's Organizational Chart, and a System Overview.
 The Financial section includes Management's Discussion and Analysis, Financial Statements with accompanying notes, Supplementary Information, and the Independent Auditor's Report.
 The Statistical section includes selected financial, operational, and demographic information, generally presented on a multi-year basis.
-The Single Audit section includes additional financial information and Independent Auditor reporting required by OMB Circular A-133 and New Jersey OMB Circular 04-04.
+The Single Audit section includes additional financial information and Independent Auditor reporting required by New Jersey OMB Circular 04-04.
 The General Comments and Recommendations section presents required additional auditor reporting on New Jersey statutory compliance.
 The Authority adopted Governmental Accounting Standards Board (GASB) Statement 34 for the fiscal period ending May 31, 2003, and Other Post Employment Benefits (GASB) Statement 45 starting in fiscal year ended May 31, 2009.
+The Authority also implemented (GASB) Statement 65 in these financial statements during the current year.